blackluv/video-share-vod/readme.txt

 == Changelog ==

+= 1.2.4 =
+* TV Shows custom post type allows managing TV shows.
+Videos can be assigned as episode to TV Show playlists.

 = 1.2.3 =
 * VideoJS Google IMA Support: ad requests to  DoubleClick for Publishers (DFP), the Google AdSense network for Video (AFV) or Games (AFG) or any VAST-compliant ad server